Obituary of Glenice Clark

 In lieu of flowers, the family requests that donations be made in Glenice’s memory to either Amara (whose mission is to ensure that every child in foster care has the love and support of a committed family – as quickly as possible and for as long as each child needs) or to Northwest Trek (a wildlife park dedicated to conservation, education and recreation by displaying, interpreting and researching native Northwest wildlife and natural habitats).

-A memorial service will be held at Pilgrim Lutheran Church in Puyallup, WA at 1pm on Saturday, December 28, 2019.To send flowers to the family of Glenice Clark, please visit Tribute Store
+A memorial service will be held at Pilgrim Lutheran Church in Puyallup, WA at 1pm on Saturday, December 28, 2019.To send flowers to the family or plant a tree in memory of Glenice Clark, please visit Tribute Store